onnx/onnx/docs/TestCoverage.md

 </details>

+### ReduceMax
-### ReduceMaxThere are 3 test cases, listed as following:
+There are 3 test cases, listed as following:
 <details>
 <summary>default_axes_keepdims</summary>